 Our criteria for evaluation are stringent and transparent.
-They are under constant review and cover the entire lifecycle of the product from design and production to maintenance, repair and disposal.
+They are reviewed regularly and cover the entire lifecycle of the product from design and production to maintenance, repair and disposal.

 How do you assess whether a material, process or product is environmentally friendly?
 Especially when there is no worldwide standard or comprehensive assessment system, and no certification, let alone something that would be acceptable internationally for all product groups?
 How do you decide whether a material, process or product is environmentally friendly?
 Especially when there are no worldwide standards, no operating evaluation systems, and no international or uniform certificates to go by.